wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 1.2.0 =
+* Added caching of timings.
+Performance should increase by ~1000x, but YOU MUST CLEAR THE PLUGIN CACHE EVERY TIME YOU UPDATE THE TIMINGS ON MASJIDNOW.COM.

 = 1.1.2 =
 * Fixed bug where adhan timings table columns were off by one.